The ACP program is currently paused pending funding by Congress.

 To qualify for SNAP, you must meet specific income guidelines.
 In Missouri, a family of four can have a monthly income of up to $2871 to qualify.

-7. Get help with child care costs
+7. Get help with childcare costs

 If you struggle to pay for child care, you may be eligible for assistance through the Missouri Child Care Subsidy Program.
 This program provides subsidies to low-income families to help with the cost of child care.